Combinatorics of combinatorial topology: Collapsible polyhedra and maps

 The discussion of some highlights of the paper just below and in \S\ref{collapsing-intro} is followed by an actual introduction in \S\ref{examples of posets}, which is supposed to communicate some geometric intuition for posets and explain why they can (and perhaps should) replace simplicial complexes in a combinatorially biased treatment of PL topology.

-\subsection{Collapsible polyhedra and maps}
+\section{Collapsible polyhedra and maps}

-It is well known and easy to see that a simplicial complex, and more generally a cell complex (=finite CW-complex whose attaching maps are PL embeddings) can be reconstructed from the poset of its {\it nonempty} faces (cf.\ \cite{Mc}, \cite{Bj} and \S\ref{examples of posets} below).
+It is well known (cf.\ \cite{Mc}, \cite{Bj}) that a simplicial complex, and more generally a cell complex (=finite CW-complex whose attaching maps are PL embeddings) can be reconstructed from the poset of its {\it nonempty} faces.
+Namely, if $P$ is the poset of nonempty cells of a cell complex $K$ (ordered by inclusion), then the cells of $K$ can be identified with the subcomplexes of the order complex of $P$ that are the order complexes of the principal order ideals of $P$.
 We will therefore identify simplicial and cell complexes with their posets of nonempty faces.